Sponsored By Visit Redding

 TAMMY BLOUNT-CANAVAN, Monterey County Convention & Visitors Bureau: Adventures By The Sea (ABTS) will create customizable outdoor experiences (kayaking, bike and surrey tours) and can even create an awesome scavenger hunt to get everyone out and exploring.
 ABTS partners with many of our venues to bring great experiences straight to the event.
 The hot new spot downtown is The Barns at Cooper Molera.
 Immerse your group of up to 600 people in rustic elegance, all within walking distance of Monterey Conference Center and the waterfront.

-Down Highway 1, in Carmel-By-The-Sea, Quail Lodge & Golf Club is the starting line for the annual Bonhams auction and offers a Quail Moto Rally Experience, access to Monterey Touring Vehicles classic cars for group rallies and a Land Rover Driving School that will take your team through the mud and up the hill for the challenge of a lifetime.
+In Carmel Valley, Quail Lodge & Golf Club is the starting line for the annual Bonhams auction and offers a Quail Moto Rally Experience, access to Monterey Touring Vehicles classic cars for group rallies and a Land Rover Driving School that will take your team through the mud and up the hill for the challenge of a lifetime.
 With 7,000 sq. ft. of golf-course-view meeting space, including a private meadow, there is plenty of room to think big.

 In Monterey, Weather Tech Raceway Laguna Seca is home to Rolex Monterey Motorsports Reunion (known to autophiles as “the historics”), which take place in August, but you can schedule track time throughout the year to get attendee hearts racing.

 CAROLINE BETETA: Sacramento is best known for being the capital of California, and now for being America’s Farm to Fork Capital, but it also has a great art scene.
 Midtown is full of galleries, artists’ studios and performing arts groups, and Sacramento is home to hundreds of murals, covering the walls of buildings all over town.